 - From the 2021 examination onwards and admission date winter semester 2021/2022: An IB diploma with the subjects „Analysis and Approaches“ and „Applications and Interpretation“ at the Higher Level (HL) offers direct university admission for all subjects.
-If the two maths subjects are taken at the Standard Level (SL), the IB diploma offers subject-specific access to universities of applied sciences and universities for those subjects that are not assigned to the mathematics, natural sciences and technical fields.
-Exception: Graduates of the schools listed in annexes 1 and 2 meet the relevant requirements in the subject of mathematics, so that general university access is to be opened for them if they achieve the IB diploma as agreed.
+If the two maths subjects are taken at the Standard Level (SL), the IB diploma offers subject-specific access to and for those subjects that are not assigned to the mathematics, natural sciences and technical fields.
+Exception: Graduates of the schools listed in the (starting page 5) meet the relevant requirements in the subject of mathematics, so that general university access is to be opened for them if they achieve the IB diploma as agreed.

 - In addition to the aforementioned subjects, the sixth compulsory subject may be one of the following subjects recognised by the IB: Visual Arts; Music; Theatre (Arts); Film; Literature and Performance; another modern foreign language; Latin; Classical Greek; General Chemistry; Applied Chemistry; Environmental Systems and Societies; Computer Science; Design Technology; World Religions; and Sports, Exercise and Health Science.
 In order to be recognised in Germany, only the subjects that are explicitly named in the above-mentioned IB agreement can be included in the evaluation.
 All other subjects will be excluded from the evaluation.